smllygrl/michaelGenerator/README.md

 The strings of things my friend has said are also awful (and some are inside jokes).

-I hope he likes it!
+I hope they like it!